 REM sleep stimulates the brain regions used in learning, which may be important for normal brain development during infancy.
 This would explain why infants spend much more time in REM sleep than adults.
 Like deep sleep, REM sleep is associated with increased production of proteins.
 One study determined that REM sleep affects learning certain mental skills.
 People taught a skill and then deprived of non-REM sleep were able to recall what they had learned after sleeping, while people deprived of REM sleep were not.

 Some scientists believe dreams are the cortex's attempt to find meaning in the random signals received during REM sleep.
 The cortex is the part of the brain that interprets and organizes information from the environment during consciousness.
 One theory suggests that, given random signals from the pons during REM sleep, the cortex, attempting to interpret these signals, creates a "story" out of fragmented brain activity.

 Criteria for a diagnosis of Nightmare Disorder

-Nightmares tend to be more common among children and become less frequent toward adulthood.
+Nightmares tend to be more common among children and adolescents and become less frequent toward adulthood.
 Nevertheless, about 50 percent of adults experience occasional nightmares, women more often than men, and do not require any treatment.
-Eating just prior to going to bed, which raises the body's metabolism and brain activity, may cause an increase in nightmares.
+A history of past adverse events, past trauma, sleep deprivation, irregular sleeping schedules, and jet lag may cause an increase in nightmares.
 Approximately 1 percent of adults will experience nightmares frequently and should seek help if it leads to sleep avoidance, or impacts their work or social functioning.

 • Anxiety or stress is the most common: In 60 percent of cases, a major life event precedes the onset of nightmares • Illness with a fever • Death of a loved one (bereavement) • Adverse reaction to or side effect of a drug • Recent withdrawal from a drug such as sleeping pills • Excessive alcohol consumption • Abrupt alcohol withdrawal • Breathing disorder in sleep (sleep apnea) • Sleep disorders (narcolepsy, sleep terror disorder) • Eating just before going to bed, which raises the body's metabolism and brain activity, may cause nightmares to occur more often.